edumucelli/rubybikes/README.md

 ```

 Currently, RubyBikes supports 270 system tags, i.e., 270 bike-sharing systems around the world.
-For the complete list of tags, check out documentation, or use the tags method, 'puts bikes.tags`.
+For the complete list of tags, check out documentation, or use the tags method, `puts bikes.tags`.

 However, generally a set bike-sharing systems belong to the same company, which we call _label_.